-Annual reconciliations shall be filed with the Department of Insurance and the applicable local government by the surplus lines broker.
+Annual reconciliations shall be filed with the Department of Insurance and the applicable local government by the surplus lines broker in accordance with Section XVI of this Bulletin.
 Each return submitted to the local governments shall include a listing of the insurance companies that supplied the coverage for which the premiums and taxes are being reported.
 This information shall be listed in Section III of Form LGT-140.
 Please note that surplus lines brokers are not required to submit a separate Form LGT-140 to each local government for each insurance company through which insurance business was exported.